 Moreover, Beacon isolates more than five times as many clones per project compared to older workflows.
 Whereas FACS processes supported only a single lead molecule per project with around 300 clones, Beacon on-chip Spotlight assay has doubled to tripled the team's screening capacity with multiple leads (8 leads with screens over 800 clones per lead).
 In combination with other factors, a 90% success growth post-export has enabled the team to progress candidates more rapidly than ever before.

-Another area of optimization that the GSK team is working towards is data management.
+Another area of optimization that the GSK team is working toward is data management.
 The Beacon generates around 10 gigabytes of data per chip, which is nearly two terabytes of data per year.
 GSK is using machine learning to identify artefacts from Spotlight data and subtract them from the data, which aids them in making smarter, data-rich cell line selections.

 Overall, Emmins explained that her team has benefited from integrating Beacon into their cell line development process.
 In the 18 months since Beacon was implemented, the team has not delayed any of its timelines.
 In fact, the team has shaved three months off their critical path timelines with the assistance of Beacon technology.